-Nestled between mountains and ocean, Vancouver, British Columbia is a vibrant harbourside metropolis flowing with urban culture, natural beauty and brilliant diversity.
-From snow-capped mountains to beaches to downtown nightlife, Vancouver is a spectacular destination.
+Nestled between mountains and ocean, Vancouver, BC is a vibrant harbourside metropolis flowing with urban culture, natural beauty, and brilliant diversity.
+Snow-capped mountains, beaches, downtown nightlife: this spectacular destination has it all.
 Venture to Grouse Mountain for hiking and skiing adventures.
 Explore the treetops on tall suspension bridges through the old-growth forest or play in the waters of Burrard Inlet.
-Ride the Vancouver Trolley, discover Chinatown and experience Granville Island.
-A graceful harmony of nature and culture, Vancouver offers exciting attractions and activities that captivate your spirit!
+Ride the Vancouver Trolley, discover Chinatown, and experience Granville Island.
+A graceful harmony of nature and culture, Vancouver offers a wealth of wonderful things to do that will captivate your spirit!

-The Sheraton Vancouver Airport Hotel is located just 12 k from downtown, offering easy access to all of the best things to do in Vancouver.
+Sheraton Vancouver Airport Hotel is located just 12 kilometres from downtown Vancouver, offering easy access to all of the area's top attractions.
+Book your stay today, and enjoy them all.

 Granville Island - 13km

-An island escape in the middle of Vancouver, Granville Island is an eclectic urban oasis buzzing with theater, festivals, street performers, musical shows and art exhibits.
-Granville Island is filled with waterfront restaurants and cafes, charming shops and boutiques, theatres, galleries, studios, and the Public Market with exotic flavours and fresh foods from farmers, bakers, butchers and fishmongers, as well as crafts and a waterfront courtyard.
-With a vibrant atmosphere of activities and entertainment, Granville Island offers many family attractions like the Kids Market, Adventure Zone and the free Water Park, with slides, rides and picnic areas.
-Granville Island Easily is accessible by car, bus, bike or boat from Vancouver.
+An island escape in the middle of Vancouver, Granville Island is an eclectic urban oasis buzzing with theatre, festivals, street performers, musical shows, and art exhibits.
+Take a seat at one of the many waterfront restaurants and cafes, stroll by charming shops and boutiques, or browse the Public Market, with its exotic flavours and fresh foods from farmers, bakers, butchers and fishmongers.
+Children will find plenty of things to do and explore here too, including the Kids Market, Adventure Zone and the free Water Park, with slides, rides and picnic areas.
+Granville Island is easily accessible by car, bus, bike, or boat from Vancouver.

 Science World at TELUS World of Science - 14km